ark13da/LOTR/README.md

 - Break the 'useFetchDeck' hook in to smaller and more unit testable modules.
 - Obtain private API key to access more decks.
 - Make the app more mobile friendly.
-- Unit tests for all components.
+- Unit tests for all components and modules.
 - Integration tests.
-- Dealing with HTML tags in API response either by trusting the data provider or by sanitizing the tags off text fields.
+- Dealing with HTML tags in API response either by trusting the data provider or by sanitizing the fields.
 - Dealing with accessibility issue of search box.
 - Adding transition and animation to elements for more pleasant user experience.
 - designing a proper service worker for better performance.